jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 <img width="500" alt="Image2" src="https://user-images.githubusercontent.com/73584997/119650960-7229a800-bdf2-11eb-9ac1-e4211bc3b0d7.png">&nbsp;
 *Figure 2: Mismatched US addresses matched correctly*

-The results of this rematch (fig. 2) showed that there were still quite a few points in the US, but many mismatched points belonged in the Mediterranean region, because they were place names in ancient empires like the Roman, Greek, and Byantine empires.
+The results of this rematch (fig. 2) showed that there were still quite a few points in the US, but many mismatched points belonged in the Mediterranean region, because they were place names in ancient empires like the Roman, Greek, and Byantine empires.&nbsp;

 The locator I used was the Esri World Locator, but I had to go through and manually recode addresses that were names of archaic cities.
 In future, datasets that have a lot of archaic names could be geocoded from a locator created using ancient city names and their modern equivalents.
-[This is an example](https://pleiades.stoa.org/downloads) of such a dataset.
+[This is an example](https://pleiades.stoa.org/downloads) of such a dataset. &nbsp;

 Here is the final map with locations geocoded:
     <br>
 <img width="500" alt="Image3" src="https://user-images.githubusercontent.com/73584997/119654323-54f6d880-bdf6-11eb-86c5-dc332c44ce78.png">&nbsp;
-*Figure 3: Object locations geocoded*
+*Figure 3: Object locations geocoded*&nbsp;

 This is a visual representation of where objects in the British collection come from.
 It’s not surprising that many objects have origins in different places in Britain.
 It’s interesting to see that India and the Mediterranean region are also highly represented.
 In Africa, places along the coastline seem to have a high representation in the collection.
 At first glance, it seems that most object origins were in Britain and India.
 To be sure, I did a hot spot analysis using the Optimized Hot Spot Tool:&nbsp;
 <img width="500" alt="Image4" src="https://user-images.githubusercontent.com/73584997/119654696-ba4ac980-bdf6-11eb-9bfb-bd4b14258d21.png">&nbsp;